rust-lang/rust/doc/tutorial.md

 destructors: copying a type that has a destructor could result in the destructor running multiple times.
-Therefore, types with user-defined destructors cannot be copied, either implicitly or explicitly, and neither can types that own other types containing destructors (see the section on [structs](#structs) for the actual mechanism for defining destructors).
+Therefore, types with user-defined destructors cannot be copied, either implicitly or explicitly, and neither can types that own other types containing destructors.

 This complicates handling of generic functions.
 If you have a type parameter `T`, can you copy values of that type?
 In Rust, you can't,